Reedley-College-CSCI/csci-40-course-project-Sinai316/README.md

 ---

 ## 6. Future Improvements
-- If you had more time, what changes or enhancements would you make?
+If I had more time, I would expand the search function so users could look up players by last name.
+I would also add a feature to insert new players or update stats directly from the menu and save them back to the text file.